charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 - Header.test.js
 - SmallNumbers.test.js

-Move tests into their own folder?
+Move tests into their own folder called \_\_tests\_\_.

 ## Turn it in

-Commit push, designate directory in your repo where you did your work when you turn in the assignment.
+Commit, push.
+When you turn in the assignment, designate the directory in your repo where you did your work.

 [gmm]: https://facebook.github.io/jest/docs/jest-object.html#jestgenmockfrommodulemodulename